Solar panel degradation: what to expect from your Perth system over 25 years

 Perth-specific factors

 UV exposure: Perth has high UV intensity, particularly in summer.
-UV can accelerate encapsulant yellowing in older panels, which affects light transmission.
-Premium panels use UV-stable encapsulants; cheaper panels are more susceptible.
+UV accelerates encapsulant yellowing in older panels, reducing light transmission.
+Premium panels use UV-stable encapsulants; cheaper options are more susceptible.

-Dust and soiling: Regular cleaning (discussed in our solar maintenance guide) prevents build-up that compounds apparent degradation.
-A 10% soiling loss looks similar to years of degradation in your monitoring data — clean panels before drawing conclusions about degradation.
+Dust and soiling: A 10% soiling loss looks similar to years of degradation in monitoring data.
+Clean your panels before drawing conclusions about performance.
+See our solar maintenance guide for the basics.

 When a generation drop is normal vs a problem